Gaingels Jobs Board is one of the largest jobs boards (9,000+ opportunities) in Venture Capital, and all at companies that embrace diversity!

 Paul also founded blue jay syndicate, now part of the Gaingels family, and a-level capital.
 Prior to that, Paul was the co-founder of pervasive group inc.

 Lorenzo is a serial entrepreneur and investor at the intersection of technology, art, commerce, and social value. he is a tony-award winning Broadway producer (Hadestown) and the co-creator/producer of the George Takei Broadway musical allegiance, of which he also directed/produced the record-breaking 2016 film.

-He’s co-founder/CEO of the social edge, and previously co-founded two other companies: Powerset (exited to Microsoft in 2008) and artify.
-It as well as an active investor, board member, and advisor to many more startups.
+He’s co-founder/CEO of the social edge, previously co-founded two other companies: Powerset (exited to Microsoft in 2008) and artify, as well as an active investor, board member, and advisor to many more startups.

 Lorenzo’s support of the LGBT entrepreneurial community predates his involvement with Gaingels - he’s also the co-founder/board chair emeritus of startout, the leading non-profit dedicated to fostering entrepreneurship within the LGBT community. he's an outspoken LGBT advocate and was twice named one of the most influential LGBT people in tech by business insider in 2014 and 2018.

 Jake is the fifth partner at Gaingels and leads the healthcare investments.
 His investment approach is strongly influenced by his experience as a physician and a patient.
 After battling Stage 4 Lymphoma, Jake quickly moved toward the healthcare sphere as a speaker and advocate, working with groups at Memorial Sloan Kettering and The SASS Foundation for Medical Research.